 During Satan’s first temptation, though Job had stood firm in his testimony, Satan little believed his uprightness, nor did it believe that his holding fast to the way of revering God and shunning evil was true or done from his heart.
 Thereupon, Satan tempted Job again.
 After that, he had sore boils all over his body and used a potsherd to scrape himself sitting among ashes.
 Despite this, when his wife advised him to abandon God, he reprimanded her by saying: “You speak as one of the foolish women speaks.
 What? shall we receive good at the hand of God, and shall we not receive evil?”
 (Job 2:10).

 These few short phrases demonstrated Job’s attitude when he faced the two trials.
 We can see from his words that he was willing to endure suffering and submitted to God’s orchestration and arrangements without any complaints.
 In the end, he bore strong and resounding witness to God before Satan.
 Just as God’s words say: “When Job first underwent his trials, he was stripped of all his property and all of his children, but he did not fall down or say anything that was a sin against God as a result.
-He had overcome the temptations of Satan, and he had overcome his material assets and offspring, and the trial of losing all his worldly possessions, which is to say he was able to obey God’s taking away from him and offer thanks and praise to God because of it.
+He had overcome the temptations of Satan, and he had overcome his material assets, his offspring and the trial of losing all his worldly possessions, which is to say he was able to obey God as He took things away from him and he was also able to offer thanks and praise to God because of what God did.
 Such was Job’s conduct during Satan’s first temptation, and such was also Job’s testimony during the first trial of God.
 In the second trial, Satan stretched forth its hand to afflict Job, and although Job experienced pain greater than he had ever felt before, still his testimony was enough to leave people astounded.
 He used his fortitude, conviction, and obedience to God, as well as his fear of God, to once more defeat Satan, and his conduct and his testimony were once more approved of and favored by God.”

 Why did Jehovah God try Job?

 God permitted Satan to tempt Job, and also used this to try him, in which there is actually great significance.
-God says: “In God’s eyes, although Job was still the Job of before, Job’s faith, obedience, and fear of God had brought God complete satisfaction and enjoyment.
-At this time, Job had attained the perfection that God had expected him to attain, he had become someone truly worthy of being called ‘perfect and upright’ in God’s eyes.
+God says: “In God’s eyes, although Job was still the same Job as before, Job’s faith, obedience, and fear of God had brought God complete satisfaction and enjoyment.
+At this time, Job had attained the perfection that God had expected him to attain; he had become someone truly worthy of being called ‘perfect and upright’ in God’s eyes.
 His righteous deeds allowed him to overcome Satan and to stand fast in his testimony to God.
-So, too, did his righteous deeds make him perfect, and allow the value of his life to be elevated, and transcend more than ever, and make him the first person to no longer be attacked and tempted by Satan.
+So, too, his righteous deeds made him perfect, and allowed the value of his life to be elevated and transcend more than ever, and they also made him the first person to no longer be attacked and tempted by Satan.
 Because Job was righteous, he was accused and tempted by Satan; because Job was righteous, he was handed over to Satan; and because Job was righteous, he overcame and defeated Satan, and stood firm in his testimony.
-Henceforth Job became the first man who would never again be handed over to Satan, he truly came before the throne of God, and lived in the light, under the blessings of God without the spying or ruination of Satan….
-He had become a true man in the eyes of God, he had been set free …” From these words, it can be seen that God tried Job in order that he could use his actual conduct to bear testimony before Satan and the people of the world.
+Henceforth Job became the first man who would never again be handed over to Satan, he truly came before the throne of God and lived in the light, under the blessings of God without the spying or ruination of Satan….
+He had become a true man in the eyes of God; he had been set free …” From these words, it can be seen that God tried Job in order that he could use his actual conduct to bear testimony before Satan and the people of the world.
 Indeed, through the examination of the facts, Job’s uprightness was proven and also God’s evaluation of him was proven 100% accurate.
 What’s more, through these two trials, God perfected Job’s faith and his reverence of Him.
-Surely, having undergone the trials, Job overcame the temptations of losing his children and wealth and the temptation of suffering physically, and thus hisgrew.
+Surely, having undergone the trials, Job overcame the temptations of losing his children and wealth and the temptation of suffering physically, and thus his faith in God grew.
 Henceforth, Satan would no longer be able to wreck his relationship with God, snatch him away from God, or even accuse him.
 Therefore, Job completely became free and became a man who truly worshiped God.

 What inspiration can Job’s experiences bring to us?